framsses/django-graphql/README.md

 # Hackernews App
-I did this project to learn how to use GraphQL in a Django project.
+Learn how to use GraphQL in a Django project.
-I followed the recommendations from [How to GraphQL](https://www.howtographql.com/).
+Follow the recommendations from [How to GraphQL](https://www.howtographql.com/).

-I'm also made changes in the code to avoid some conflicts in the Authentication part.
+I made changes in the code to avoid package conflicts in the Authentication part.

 In case you want to try out the project.
-I recommend to install the **requirements.txt** file from the terminal:
+I recommend you to install the **requirements.txt** file from the terminal:

 ```python
 $ pip install -r requirements.txt